On the Capacity Region of Broadcast Packet Erasure Relay Networks With Feedback: Introduction

 \subsection{Organization}

-We describe the system model in Section \ref{sec:model}, present the new outer bounds for multiple input PECs with feedback and packet erasure relay networks with feedback in Section \ref{sec:bound1} and Section \ref{sec:bound2}, respectively.
+We describe the system model in Section \ref{sec:model}, present the new outer bounds for multiple input packet erasure channels with feedback and packet erasure relay networks with feedback in Section \ref{sec:bound1} and Section \ref{sec:bound2}, respectively.
 We show the tightness of the outer bounds for certain classes of networks in Section \ref{sec:example}.
 Section \ref{sec:conclusion} concludes this paper.